williamrobin15/Terraform-and-basic-variables/README.md

 # Using Basic Variables in Terraform

-This example demonstrates how to work with **variables in Terraform**.
+This Repo demonstrates how to work with **variables in Terraform**.
 Variables allow you to parameterize your infrastructure code, making it reusable and easier to manage.

 ## 📂 What’s Included
 - **`variables.tf`** → Defines input variables with type, description, and default values.